Nottinghamshire County Council

 Nottinghamshire County Council is the upper-tier local authority for the non-metropolitan county of Nottinghamshire in England.
 The non-metropolitan county is smaller than the ceremonial county; the non-metropolitan county excludes the city of Nottingham, with Nottingham City Council being a unitary authority, independent from the county council.
 The county council comprises 66 councillors, elected from 56 electoral divisions every four years.
-The council's headquarters are at County Hall in West Bridgford.
+The council's headquarters are at Oak House in Linby, near Hucknall.
 The council has been under Reform UK majority control since the 2025 election.

 The council is a constituent member of the East Midlands Combined County Authority.

 History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over many administrative functions that had previously been performed by unelected magistrates at the quarter sessions.
 The borough of Nottingham had been a county corporate since 1449 with its own quarter sessions, and Nottingham's independence from the surrounding county was maintained by making it a county borough.
 The county council was elected by and provided services to the remainder of the county outside the borough of Nottingham.
 The county council's area was termed the administrative county.